KentenRoth/100DaysOfCode/README.md

 Today was a little coding and a lot of review of React.
 I remembered part of it but was confused about was going on with code I had done.
 So I spent some time figuring that out and getting back into the swing of how React works and looks.
 I think tomorrow will be a good day and I should have plenty of time to get some coding done.

 ---

+Day 71

+Today I wasn't really feeling it.
+I coded for around 2 hours and I think I'm going to call it a day.
+I might get back into the mood of coding later, but I think the snow storm and it just being really cold is having and effect on my focus.
+If this being cold stuff continues I will move a little heater to my coding area.
+I think I'm going to just spend some time with my wife and daughter and lounge around with them the rest of today.

+---